yjlou/ble_uart/README.rst

   # Launch a command after BLE connection is established.
   ./ble_uart.py -c "netcat google.com 80"

+  # Run as a JSON RPC server
+  examples/json_rpc.py
+  # Check the message to get the URL for the RPC client.

 Once the program is launched, it will advertise a BLE UART service.
 Use the following BLE apps or browsers to search a device named 'BLE_UART' and then connect it to use.